aquariumbio/pydent/docs/_sources/basics/getting_started.rst

 Making queries
 ~~~~~~~~~~~~~~

 Model queries can be made directly from the session.
-For example, like grab one `Sample` from
+For example, to get one `Sample` from
 the Aquarium server:

 ::